ncaccia/meme-generator/README.md

     - note: for the authorized redirect URIs -> http://localhost:300/api/auth/callback/google
 - [x] DB: create an user account
 - [x] Add avatar w/google photo and google info to the user menu.
+- [x] track if user is liking which meme.
+  - [x] new table: `favorites`(who likes = `userId`, what it likes = `memeId`)
+  - [X] Add a form and heart button to the customize panel
+  - [x] Add server action to the heart button send the like count to the db table "favorites" (add or delete favourite record) --> create a separete actions.ts file
+  - [x] Create a `loadear.ts` to pre-check if the user has liked the current meme to change the color of the heart icon.
+  - [X] Create an auth util to avoid repeating the session check en every component.
+  - [x] Add the isFavorite variable to the page and customize panel components.
+    - [x] add a turnery to the like button `{isFavorited ? <Heart fill="black" /> : <Heart fill="white" />}`
 - [ ] DB: create meme user colletion
 - [ ] Favorites Memes
 - [ ] Search Pages